jacknewsom/uresnet_pytorch/README.md

 # uresnet_pytorch
-PyTorch implementations of dense and sparse UResNet retrofitted to run on NERSC (or any system without CUDA support).
+PyTorch implementations of dense and sparse UResNet retrofitted to run on NERSC (or any system without GPU support).

 ## Running UResnet